-Nobody said a word; it seems like forever before I could muster something sensible out of my usually big mouth.
-My lips were dry, the food no longer had any flavor and for a split second, I didn’t like my young innocent nephew.
+Nobody said a word; it seems like forever before I could muster something sensible out of my big mouth.
+My lips were dry, the food no longer had any flavor and for a split second innocent nephew wasn’t so cute.

 I cried from the depth of my soul.
 I cried because what my nephew said struck a chord with me.

 We bring people into our lives and we never know the impact it will have on others.
 My nephew didn’t understand that we were no longer together.
 One day, uncle was there and now he’s gone.
 Then I realized I am becoming the funny Aunty in the family.
 Every family has either a crazy uncle or a funny aunty.

 I was becoming the “funny aunty” and these innocents ones are around to see it?
 Oh Lord I reject it.
 The rest of Christmas was just miserable, I hated the Christmas carol, and I hated the decorations, especially Rudolf the red nose reindeer.
 Why?
 I don’t know, I just did!

 So as we celebrate Thanksgiving and we are very merry, spare a thought and a prayer for others that are less fortunate.
 Others that can’t care less for the spirit of the season.
 The fatherless, motherless, widowed, Orphans, the scorned wife, mom in waiting, the prodigal child, misunderstood husband, the lonely and abandoned.
 The single, divorced, separated, and the single parents.
 Those that are homeless, those that are hopeless, those struggling with addiction.
 That mother, who just miscarried a pregnancy, buried a child, the prodigal sons and daughters wrestling with the decision to return home or not.